dsa-ou/m269-installer/README.md

    If 3.10 isn't listed or you get an error message like `command not found`, then you don't have Python 3.10.

+4. If you don't have Python 3.10, install it, even if you have a newer version.
-4. Install Python 3.10 if necessary.
-Do *not* uninstall your current Python version.
+   Do *not* uninstall any Python version you have.
    - Windows: download and run the
      [32-bit installer](https://www.python.org/ftp/python/3.10.11/python-3.10.11.exe) or the
      [64-bit installer](https://www.python.org/ftp/python/3.10.11/python-3.10.11-amd64.exe).
-     After installing, disable the pathname limit.
+     After installing, disable the pathname limit if you're given that option.
    - macOS: download and run the [installer](https://www.python.org/ftp/python/3.10.11/python-3.10.11-macos11.pkg)
    - Linux: enter `sudo apt install python3.10` or similar (search online for instructions for your Linux distribution)